 What to Expect

 The oral cancer examination is completely painless.
-Dr. Shumaker will look for abnormalities and feel the face, glands, and neck for unusual bumps.
+Drs.
+Shumaker, and Allen will look for abnormalities and feel the face, glands, and neck for unusual bumps.
 A thorough visual exam inside the mouth and upper part of the throat will be performed.
 Any tissues which appear abnormal may require further investigation.

-In many cases Dr. Shumaker may recommend further examination using the Velscope oral cancer screening system.
+In many cases Dr. Shumaker and Dr. Allen may recommend further examination using the Velscope oral cancer screening system.
 Velscope is a state of the art technique which uses a special light which allows us to see pathologic changes in the tissue better than we can with the naked eye.